gjackson296/true_layer/README.md

 https://en.wikipedia.org/wiki/Apollo_13_(film)
 ```

-- Persist db results to volume
+- Persist db results to volume so you don't have to run analysis from scratch each time.

-- Add pytests
+- Add pytests.

-- Add threshold for revenue to budget ratios; e.g. minimum budge of 10,000 dollars.
+- Add threshold for revenue to budget ratios; e.g. minimum budget of 10,000 dollars.